Botany – Plants, Flowers, Grass and Rangelands, Bryophytes, and Algae / Fungi / Lichen

 Earthkind: Native and Poisonous Plants, Milano, Nov 5, 2009

 Presentation 1: Pictures of poisonous plants, by Judy Schafer.
-This zip file contains a folder with photos and a directory list for the photo file names vs plant names.
+This folder contains photos and a directory list for the photo file names vs plant names.
 The directory does not quite match the photos towards the end, as there are additional photos included.
 It also has a Picasa .ini file in the folder so if you use Picasa you will see any edits that were made by the author.
 Sort the photo folder by filename to see them in order 1 to n.

 From Sept.
 22, 2008 Field Trip w/Ed Voss